 Our students enter Middle School with academic and personal confidence, ready to take on new challenges.

 In first grade, students build the foundational and essential reading skills of phonics, phonemic awareness, vocabulary, comprehension and fluency through the Houghton Mifflin Journeys series.
 Students develop writing skills through the use of inventive spelling and experiences with a variety of genres.
 In the area of mathematics, students use a variety of manipulatives, explicit instruction and independent practice to foster their understanding of mathematical concepts.
 Through the Blest Are We series students gain an understanding of the Church teachings and work to build a relationship with God.
+Students are exposed to science and STEM through hands-on projects and experiements.
+Social studies encompasses history, civics, feelings, and being part of a community.

 The language arts program in second grade is theme based, with a focus on fluency and comprehension skills.
 It provides a variety of phonemic awareness activities, phonics instruction, spelling, and practice in all areas.
 Students continue to develop writing skills with inventive spelling and experiences with a variety of story genres.
 The mathematics curriculum provides rigorous content focused on building a deep conceptual understanding of key math skills and concepts.
 Students continue to gain an understanding of the Church teachings, build a relationship with God and prepare for sacraments through the Blest Are We series.
+Students are exposed to science and STEM through hands-on projects and experiements.
+Social studies explores North America through government and leaders, communities, and maps.

 The third grade religion curriculum focuses on following in Jesus’ footsteps in thoughts, words, and deeds.
 Using the Blest Are We series, third grade reads the Old and New Testament passages to relate to our lives at school, home, and at church.
 The emphasis is on becoming Children of God and living by Jesus’ example.
 The language arts program includes reading and writing components.
 Students explore types of fiction and nonfiction as well as narrative writing, persuasive writing, and investigative pieces.
 Chromebooks give students opportunities to explore in-depth activities.
 In math, students are exposed to varied approaches to problem solving strategies to develop competence and concepts.
 Social studies encompass a study of Pennsylvania and communities, and includes map skills, focusing on countries and continents.
 Students engaged in weekly science lab activities using investigative learning, in addition to classroom lessons.
 Third grade explores ecosystems, plants and animals and food webs and chains.
+Students also tackle hands-on STEM projects.

 Students in fourth grade are introduced to scientific topics that they will expand on in Middle School: properties of matter, geology, plant and animal cells, and human biology.
 In math, students gain a deeper understanding of concepts as their mastery level increases.
-Fourth grade students take on a stock exchange project, which allows them to learn more about how mathematics is applied in a real world scenario.
-Social studies focuses on the United States, and students learn how geography influenced inhabitants and their histories.
-Religion teaches students lessons from the lives of Saints and Biblical figures.
-Students learn how God calls on us to grow, social justices, and caring for the environment.